Here’s What Coffee Can Do For You When You're Feeling Sick

-Chicken noodle soup, tea with honey, and ginger ale — these are pretty much the staple ingredients in your feel better care package.
-But there's one unlikely culprit that can help you feel better when you're sick — coffee.
+Chicken noodle soup, tea with honey, and ginger ale—the staple ingredients in your feel better fast care package.
+But there's one unlikely culprit that can help you feel better when you're sick—coffee.

 According to a study done by psychologists at the University of Bristol, both caffeinated and decaffeinated coffee had a positive effect on common cold symptoms.
 Typically, when you encounter a cold, you experience something called malaise.
 This simply means you perform a little slower at a decreased rate of alertness.

 During this study, 100 volunteers were tested when healthy, and 46 returned to the lab when they developed colds.
-Subjects were randomly assigned to one of three beverages — caffeinated coffee, decaffeinated coffee, or fruit juice.
-Caffeine increased alertness and performance of the people with colds to the same level as the healthy group and decaf also led to an improvement.
+Subjects were randomly assigned to one of three beverages—caffeinated coffee, decaffeinated coffee, or fruit juice.
+Caffeine increased alertness and performance of the people with colds to the same level as the healthy group—even decaf led to an improvement.

-Because of the effects coffee has on the body already, it may lead to a little pep in your step during a cold.
+Because of the effects coffee has on the body already, it may lead to a little pep in your step when you’re experiencing a cold.
 Believe it or not, some components of coffee have been found to be 500 times higher in antioxidant activity than Vitamin C alone.
 Because of this, they have been used to serve as powerful prebiotics and antimicrobials to help fight illnesses.
-However, it’s also important to note that it’s possible the acidity in some coffees may irritate an already inflamed throat.

 Be sure to stay hydrated, too.
 A cup of coffee, a cup of water, a cup of coffee, a cup of water.
-Stick to that pattern and you’ll be as golden as the trees outside your window.
+Stick to that pattern and you’ll be on the mend in no time.